 Investing in Detroit’s resurgence

-MSU will take its Eli Broad College of Business Executive MBA program to the Detroit where it will be the first MBA program of this kind offered in the city.
+MSU will take its Eli Broad College of Business Executive MBA program to Detroit where it will be the first MBA program of this kind offered in the city.
 As added support, MSU will provide scholarships to reduce the cost of the program by half to professionals who work in the nonprofit sector or are members of the Michigan Nonprofit Association.

 collaborating to create beautiful and productive green spaces